 MAKE UP CONTINUITY PRO

-Quite pricy but this app will save you a boat load in notebooks and biros, this is a lifesaver on larger projects
+Quite pricy but this app will save you a notebooks and biros - a lifesaver on larger projects.

 Too much going on on your 13" screen?
 Need to print a copy of the call sheet to look at whilst you put everyone's names into the cost report?
 Print no more!
 Use your iPad as a second screen by downloading the free Duet app and connecting via USB, or use the Sidecar function with newer iPads.

-One of the first elements of the production process, and traditionally a very paper heavy part too.
-Step forward Casting Networks!
-Their paperless casting system is all held in the cloud, meaning those coming to your casting sessions can complete their headsheet online on arrival, and you don't have to send a runner to collect half a ream of paper the next day!
-Get in touch with Luke Brady to find out more.
+Casting Networks paperless system is all held in the cloud, meaning those coming to your casting sessions can complete their headsheet online on arrival, and you don't have to send a runner to collect half a ream of paper the next day.

-Great for shared job folders, eliminating the need for a massive lever arch file of pointless print outs that gets lugged to set and back.
+Great for shared job folders, eliminating the need for a massive lever arch files.
 Dropbox can also be used for creating an invoice sign off system - simply set up 3 folders: Received, Logged, Paid.
 You can annotate with budget line numbers or rename the file with the line number, sign off digitally in Preview, and share easily by granting folder access to the accounts team.

 ON SET DOCUMENTS